berntf/otwo/ServerInstallTestnet.md

 ssh-keygen
 ```

 This will generate, by default, a RSA keypair named id_rsa and id_rsa.pub.
 The id_rsa file is your private key and should never be distributed to machines you don't own.
-The id_rsa.pub is your public key and can freely be distributed for your needs.
+The id_rsa.pub is your public key and can freely be distributed for your needs

 Your public key needs to copied onto your server in the users home SSH directory e.g. /home/user/.ssh/authorized_keys